6thfdwp/learning-thoughts/notes/Parse-api-server.md

 ```
 **§ ParseServer.constructor:**

 The main thing here is to load all the controller instance, attach to config object.
-This config will be attached to `express` req (?), in router handler, we can easily access controller exposed methods (from adapter)
+This config will be attached to `express` req (?), in router handler, we can easily access controller exposed methods (eventually calling into adapter), caller are able to be decoupled from specific adapter.
 ```js
 // ParseServer.js
 class ParseServer {